Size: 100 H x 80 W x 2,5 [cm] / 39,4 H x 31,5 W x 1 [in] Year: 2018

-Vibrant 1 is the first painting from the new series dedicated to women being full of positive energy and life.
+Vibrant 1 is the first one-off painting from the new series dedicated to women being full of positive energy and life.
 It is a new painting painted on canvas with own technique using acrylic paints.
 An emotional, energizing and unique creation that is an original translation of cubism from a female perspective.
 It presents a charming African American woman sailing on a windsurfing board.
 The main character of the painting is undoubtedly a lover of the sea, sun and waves.
 An extraordinary composition and way of presenting the figure of a woman and the environment in which she is located.
 Optimistic colors and tone play to get an image joyful in reception while maintaining the aesthetic form.
 An expressive, mysterious but positively impressed expression, as Jackson Pollock once said – an American painter, representative of abstract expressionism:

 “I want to express my feelings, not illustrate them.”
 (Jackson Pollock)”

 There is a skillfully chosen color scheme and tone game to create a sensual image with a tasteful and cheerful form.
 An expressive, mysterious but positively tuning message.

 This high-quality acrylic painting was painted on a linen canvas with a slightly visible texture, without having to be embedded in a decorative frame, because the edges are linen, not covered with any color.
 Ready to hang, with a hook on the back.

 The painting Vibrant 1 was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
 Signed at the front and back, with a certificate of authenticity, protected by a varnish in gloss.
 This image fits perfectly with modern interiors.
 The leading colors – turquoise, brown, orange, yellow.